margaretmf/margaretmf.github.io/resume.md

 ### DUKE UNIVERSITY
 Certificate in [Business Analysis](https://learnmore.duke.edu/management/business-analysis-online)
-* Completing modules on business analysis completely online
+* Completing modules on business analysis completely online to learn about the project life cycle, requirements gathering techniques, and more

 <br>